benwills/libcurl-websocket-example-basic/README.md

 Basic example of using libcurl to use a websocket connection

-# Output from this script:
+# Output from this code:
 ```
 *   Trying 3.212.19.188:443...
 * Connected to ws.postman-echo.com (3.212.19.188) port 443 (#0)